Alcohol & Other Drug Education

 - Tuesday, April 14, 2015

-If, in the opinion of the Health & Wellness Center professional staff, a student requires further evaluation and/or intervention of their drinking or other drug use behavior, they will be referred for additional services in the community.
+If, in the opinion of the Health & Wellness Center professional staff, a student requires further evaluation and/or intervention of his/her drinking or other drug use behavior, a referral will be made for additional services in the community.

 - National Council on Alcohol and Drug Dependence (NCADD) - Rochester Area